Universal health care by country: Macau

 Macau offers universally accessible single-payer system funded by taxes.
-Health care is provided by the Bureau for Health.
+Health care is provided by the Health Bureau.

 Malaysia

 Malaysia has achieved universal health coverage.
 It has made remarkable progress in improving health outcomes over the past seven decades.
 At the time of Independence, the number of infant deaths was 75.5 per 1,000 live births.
 This has since fallen by more than 90 percent to 6.7 deaths per 1,000 live births in 2016.
 Maternal mortality which refers to the death of a woman caused by her pregnancy, during and after delivery, has also decreased by 89% between 1963 and 2013.
+However, the government under Mahathir Mohamad showed a distaste for this system and since 1988 has contemplated plans for a transition towards a residuals-based system where universal coverage would be restricted to lower income groups while middle and above classes would be relegated to a privatised insurance-based system.